ctn-waterloo/website/ctn_waterloo/content/people/oliver-trujillo.md

 September 2012, and previously received my BSc., also in Computer Science, from UBC in 2007.

-My research interests are on learning and representation in the brain, particularly in taking existing neural network algorithms commonly employed in machine learning and looking at how they might be implemented in the brain.
+My research interests are in learning and representation in the brain, particularly in how the hippocampus encodes and recalls episodic memories and spatial maps.